 Now that you know the pros and cons of drinking caffeine, you might be wondering how to balance the good with the bad.
 How much caffeine should you drink to get the benefits while avoiding the downsides?

-According to the Mayo Clinic, most healthy adults can safely consume up to 400 mg of caffeine a day.
+Most healthy adults can safely consume up to 400 mg of caffeine a day.
 That’s 4 cups of drip coffee, 9 standard 1 oz shots of espresso, or 2 energy shots.
 That said, some people are more sensitive to caffeine than others.
 If you find you’re having negative side effects from this much caffeine, cut back or consider limiting your intake.